tatsukiKikugawa/robo-advisor/README.md

 The **recent low price** should be calculated in a similar manner as the **recent high price**, but it should instead be equal to the minimum of all daily "low" prices.

 > NOTE: By default, the [daily data returned by the AlphaVantage API](https://www.alphavantage.co/documentation/#daily) uses an `outputsize` parameter value of `compact`.
 This "compact" response should provide daily data covering the previous 100 trading days, which is sufficient to use to calculate the **recent high** and **recent low** prices.
 It is acceptable and recommended to use these default, "compact" responses to calculate these recent prices.

-You are free to develop your own custom **recommendation** algorithm.
-This is perhaps one of the most fun and creative parts of this project. :smiley: One simple example algorithm would be (in pseudocode): If the stock's latest closing price is less than 20% above its recent low, "Buy", else "Don't Buy".